Efficient Training of Boltzmann Generators Using Off-Policy Log-Dispersion Regularization: Introduction

 We summarize our contribution as follows:

-\begin{itemize} \item We propose log-dispersion objectives as a generalization of the log-variance objective and use them as an off-policy regularizer on top of standard data-based objectives. \item We show that log-dispersion regularization significantly increases final performance and data efficiency, both when training on unbiased and biased datasets. \item We show that log-dispersion regularization can also be adapted for variational training without target samples, improving the efficiency of the current state-of-the-art method, Constrained Mass Transport (CMT) \cite{klitzingLearningBoltzmannGenerators2025}, by up to a factor of \num{10}. \end{itemize}
+\begin{itemize} \item We adapt the log-variance objective from on-policy variational training to the off-policy setting, where it acts as a regularizer alongside standard data-based objectives for training on fixed, energy-labeled datasets. \item We generalize the log-variance objective to a family of log-dispersion objectives, including an L1 variant that is less sensitive to energy outliers and provides more stable optimization for Boltzmann generators. \item We show that log-dispersion regularization significantly increases final performance and data efficiency, both when training on unbiased and biased datasets. \item We show that log-dispersion regularization can also be adapted for energy-based variational training without target samples, improving the efficiency of the current state-of-the-art method, Constrained Mass Transport (CMT) \cite{klitzingLearningBoltzmannGenerators2025a}, by up to a factor of \num{10}. \end{itemize}